maurelian/eth-registrar-ens/README.md

 ## Registrar

-Constructs a new Registrar instance, provides an easy-to-use interface to the [Initial Registrar][wiki], which governs the `.eth` namespace.
+Constructs a new Registrar instance, providing an easy-to-use interface to the [Initial Registrar][wiki], which governs the `.eth` namespace.
+Either Registrar.init(), or registrar.initDefault() must be called

 [wiki]: https://github.com/ethereum/ens/wiki